 Our recent growth has been driven by expanding the usage of our platform by our existing customers as well as adding new customers.
-We believe that our customers value our solutions as our number of active customers for the twelve months ended June 30, 2022 was 336, increasing by 48 active customers, or 16.7%, from the twelve months ended June 30, 2021.
+We believe that our customers value our solutions, as our number of active customers for the twelve months ended September 30, 2022 was 334, increasing by 29 active customers, or 9.5%, from the twelve months ended September 30, 2021.
 We further evaluate our customer's usage of our platform and assess our market penetration and scale based on the percentage change in advertiser spend.
 We define advertiser spend as the total amount billed to our customers for activity on our platform inclusive of the costs of advertising media, third-party data, other add-on features and our platform fee we charge clients.
-Advertiser spend increased 31.9% for the three months ended June 30, 2022 from the three months ended June 30, 2021 and 37.1% for the six months ended June 30, 2022 from the six months ended June 30, 2021.
+Advertiser spend increased 19.4% for the three months ended September 30, 2022 from the three months ended September 30, 2021 and 30.3% for the nine months ended September 30, 2022 from the nine months ended September 30, 2021.
+While we continued to see strong growth in advertiser spend compared to the prior-year periods, we observed a deceleration in spending throughout the quarter due to challenging macroeconomic conditions.
+The deceleration, which was most pronounced in the retail industry vertical, may continue into future periods as the adverse macroeconomic conditions continue or worsen.
 The percentage change in advertiser spend is a key measure used by our management and our board of directors to evaluate the demand for our products and to assess whether we are increasing market share.
 Our management uses this key metric to develop short- and long-term operational plans and make strategic decisions regarding future enhancements to our software.
 We believe the percentage change in advertiser spend across our platform is a useful metric for investors because it allows investors to evaluate our operational performance in the same manner as our management and board of directors.
 For a detailed discussion of our key operating measures including the definition of active customers, see "-Key Operating and Financial Performance Measures-Use of Non-GAAP Financial Measures."